leomil72/analogComp/README.txt

 ***********************
 Version history

 v.
+1.2.4: fixed code to enable/disable digital buffers (they were inverted!) - thanks to ami2go.
+Fixed ADC enable/disable: for a type, the code worked on the wrong register
+v.
 1.2.3:  added support for ATmega32U4 (old Leonardo boards) - thanks to stefandz
 v.
 1.2.2:  added compatibility with Arduino IDE >= 1.6.7
 v.
 1.2.1:  fixed a bug that let the ADC off after a comparison